nosas/blog/toonvision/classification/article.md

     <figcaption>Model architecture, visualized with python package "visualkeras"</figcaption>
 </figure>

-After experimenting with a handful of different architectures, I found the best architecture to contain few intermediate layers with small filters.
+After experimenting with a handful of different architectures, I found the best architecture to contain a few intermediate layers with small filters.
 Remember that the more layers and filters in the model, the more room for the model to overfit to the data.
-We must find the right balance in the architecture to ensure the model is small enough to prevent overfitting, but accurate enough to generalize on never-before-seen data.
+We must find the right balance in the architecture to ensure the model is small enough to prevent overfitting but accurate enough to generalize on never-before-seen data.

 ```python
 def make_model(